AdobeDocs/experience-platform.en/help/edge-network-server-api/authentication.md

 API calls coming from a private server on `server.adobedc.net` should always be authenticated.

 ## Step 1: Prerequisites {#prerequisites}

-Before you can make calls to the Adobe Experience Platform APIs, make sure you meet the following prerequisites:
+Before you can make calls to the [!DNL Server API], make sure you meet the following prerequisites:

 * You have an IMS Organization account with access to Adobe Experience Platform.
 * Your Experience Platform account has the `developer` and `user` roles enabled for the Adobe Experience Platform API product profile.
 Contact your [Admin Console](../../access-control/home.md) administrator to enable these roles for your account.